rationalpointofview/rpov/_posts/2016-01-10-mental-lattice-mathematics.md

 >“Compound interest is the eighth wonder of the world.
 He who understands it, earns it ... he who doesn't ... pays it.”
 >Albert Einstein

+We all familier with the power of compound

 ## [Rule of 72](https://en.wikipedia.org/wiki/Rule_of_72)